dtr-org/unit-e/CONTRIBUTING.md

 and patches.
 This document explains the practical process and guidelines for contributing.

-Firstly in terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
-Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
-However, some hierarchy is necessary for practical purposes.
-As such there are repository "maintainers" who are responsible for merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.
+There is a team of maintainers who take care of central responsibilities such as merging pull requests, releasing, moderation, and appointment of maintainers.
+Maintainers are part of the overall community and there is a path for contributors to become maintainers if they show to be capable and willing to take over this responsibility.

 Contributor Workflow
 --------------------

-The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
+The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using GitHub pull requests.
 This facilitates social contribution, easy testing and peer review.

+We treat the term code generously in this context and apply it not only to the program code itself but to everything which is stored in the code repository, including documentation.

 ### Workflow overview